kyma-project/kyma/docs/kyma/docs/035-inst-xip.io-domain.md

   ```
   cat installation/resources/installer.yaml <(echo -e "\n---") installation/resources/installer-config-cluster.yaml.tpl  <(echo -e "\n---") installation/resources/installer-cr-cluster-xip-io.yaml.tpl | sed -e "s/__.*__//g" > my-kyma.yaml
   ```
-3. Follow the instructions from the **Deploy Kyma** to install Kyma using the configuration file you prepared.
+3. Follow the instructions from the **Deploy Kyma** section to install Kyma using the configuration file you prepared.

 4. Add the custom Kyma [`xip.io`](www.xip.io) self-signed certificate to the trusted certificates of your OS.
 For MacOS run:
   ```